uic-library/Introduction-to-Big-Data-with-Spark-Part-1/_episodes/01-introduction.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "What is Big data?"
+- "What is Spark?"
 objectives:
-- "First learning objective.
-(FIXME)"
-keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Introduction to Big data"
+- "Introduction to Spark Framework"
 ---
 FIXME